pkivolowitz/CSC3510-S-2023/projects/p6/README.md

 ### The Duff Device

-This entire subsection is one giant hint.
+This entire subsection is a giant hint.
 Explaining this code is up to you but there *is* a Wikipedia article on this.

 Further, we have studied jump tables earlier in this class.
-You must dust off that knowledge.
+You must dust off that knowledge to go as fast as possible.

 ```c
 /* The original Duff Device - THIS IS NOT CODE FOR YOUR PROJECT */